Is Polyhouse Farming in India the “Crorepati” business model everyone claims?

 Cladding Materials for Greenhouse Farming

 Cladding is nothing but covering of the greenhouse.
-There are different materials used for cladding a greenhouse such as polycarbonate, polyethylene, fiberglass, UV resistant polyethylene films and Tedlar coated fiberglass.
+There are different materials used for cladding a greenhouse such as polycarbonate, polyethylene, fiberglass, UV stabilized polyethylene films and Tedlar coated fiberglass.
 Double strength glass and polycarbonate have a durability of 50 years and require very low maintenance.
 Polyethylene films in polyhouse require high amount of maintenance but are durable for only 3-5 years.
 Fiberglass is durable for seven years while Tedlar coated fiberglass can sustain upto 15 years.

 Containers for Greenhouse Farming